null

 Welding

 Next a welding machine, an angle grinder might be the most used tool by many welders.
+Vocational programs that focus on welding frequently use angle grinders to teach students proper metal prep and finishing techniques.
 Techniques like maintaining a specific angle with the meta, prepping surfaces for welds, and removing weld slag are everyday uses a welder might have for an angle grinder.

 Carpentry